TyrfingMjolnir/FMPReport2ncursesForSwift/README.md

 While DATA API represents marginally different( It's not really better or worse ) approach to retrieving data compared to FileMaker CWP.
 GraphQL will give you a more SOAP-like interface though utilizing JSON, YML or XML depending on your preference.

 This will run on any version of FileMaker that has CWP or Thrift; regardless of DATA API.
+Good for proof of concept, however for production I run FileMaker as editorial tool, postgres as datastore, elasticsearch as index, nginx as reverse proxy, and whatever is required as frontend.
+For booking systems ncurses and graphQL represents an opportunity with the lowest bandwidth distribution known to man.

 FileMaker 5.5 Pro will do for this.